The most meaningful and impactful gifts happen at the intersections of a benefactor's heartfelt passions and Duquesne's ambitious vision.

 Research Laboratory Funds: Community-engaged research often requires meeting space, data analysis software, research assistants, and data collection technology, such as video cameras and voice recorders.

-The Robert & Patricia Gussin Spritan Division of Academic Programs opens the door to success for deserving students who profit from four semesters of our individualized academic, vocational and personal support.
+The Robert & Patricia Gussin Spiritan Division of Academic Programs opens the door to success for deserving students who profit from four semesters of our individualized academic, vocational and personal support.
 Since our inception in 1997, we have served 691 students.
 Using a cohort model that emphasizes personal and professional growth, 68 percent of our students continue at the University and earn their undergraduate degrees.

 The drive, determination and ability of our students and the effectiveness of our personalized attention are demonstrated by their academic performance.
 Fifty-four percent of our 2008-09 freshman class, for example, attained a 3.0 or better grade point average and 98 percent earned a 2.0 or better by the end of their second semester.
 We are an academic success program with a 13-year track record of graduating successful people.